microsoft/everyonecancode/day1/Application/README.md

 Now let's connect our Application with our Storage that you can take pictures on your phone and store them in the Cloud Storage.
 We need to tell the Web Application where it can find our storage service.
 The application can take external configurations to configure the connection to the storage account.

-- For this reason copy the secret _Connection String_ from our Storage Account from _access keys_
+- For this reason copy the secret _Connection String_ from our Storage Account from _Access keys_

 ![](./images/secretaccesskeys.png)